 The dimensions of the two specimen walls are $60 \times 60 \times 15$ cm3.
-The external timber frame is constructed in a carpentry workshop and consists of four poplar beams with a cross-section of 15×5 cm2 (poplar is a typical wooden building material used for constructions in Calabria).
-The connection between contiguous beams is ensured by cutting their extremities to make half-lap fastenings and then attaching them with four iron bolts.
+The external timber frame is constructed in a carpentry workshop and consists of four poplar beams with a cross-section of 15×5 cm2 (poplar is a typical wooden building materials used for the constructions in Calabria).
+The connection between contiguous beams is ensured by cutting their extremities to make half-lap fastenings and then bolting them together with four iron screws.

-After the outer timber frame is built, the inner masonry wall is created.
+After the outer timber frame is built, the inner masonry wall is realized.
 The bricks used have a square cross-section of 5.5 cm per side and a height of 13 cm.
-The fictile tubules are nomenclating NFTs (New Fictile Tubules) [38],[39] since they are produced in a potter industry with faster and innovative techniques, and then refined on the potter's wheel.
-They are characterized by the same height as the bricks (13 cm) and are 6 mm thick (Figure 4, Figure 5).
+The fictile tubules are nomenclating NFTs (New Fictile Tubules) [18;27] since they are produced in a potter industry with faster and innovative techniques, and then refined on the potter's wheel.
+They are characterized by the same height of the bricks (13 cm) and present a thickness of 6 mm (Figure 7, Figure 8).
 The mortar is characterized by a compressive strength of about 2.5 MPa and corresponds to the one labelled as M2.5 bastarda according to Table 11.10.IV of the 2008 Italian Building Code.
 This particular mortar consists of 1 part of cement, 2 of lime mortar and 9 of sand.

-The specimen wall is completed by casting a 2 cm thick layer of mortar to cover the tips of the fictile tubules (Figure 6).
+The specimen wall is completed by casting a 2 cm thick layer of mortar to cover the tips of the fictile tubules (Figure 9).

-Fig. 4.
+Fig. 7.
 Arrangement of bricks and NFTs in the timber frame.

-Fig. 5.
+Fig. 8.
 Mortar casting.

-Fig. 6.
+Fig. 9.
 Creation of the upper layer of mortar.